 Though not yet a major contributor to the existing transportation system, public transit services are available in all of the incorporated jurisdictions and in some of the unincorporated areas of the County.
-Fixed-route local, intercity, demand-response, and paratransit services are provided as follows:
+Fixed-route local, intercity, demand-response service, and paratransit are provided by the following operators:

-• Vine Transit provides intra- and inter-city fixed route services.
-Vine Transit offers local service in the city of Napa, and regional service between Napa County and destinations such as the Vallejo Ferry Terminal and Suisun City Train Depot in Solano County, and the El Cerrito del Norte BART (Bay Area Rapid Transit) station in Contra Costa County.
-Future connectivity to the SMART (Sonoma-Marin Area Rapid Transit) rail system is under consideration.
+- VINE provides intra- and inter-city fixed route services.
+VINE operates local service in the city of Napa, and regional service between Napa County and destinations such as the Vallejo Ferry Terminal and Suisun City Train Depot in Solano County, and the El Cerrito del Norte BART (Bay Area Rapid Transit) station in Contra Costa County.
+Future connectivity to the Sonoma-Marin Area Rapid Transit (SMART) rail system is under consideration. - American Canyon Transit provides fixed-route service in American Canyon.

-1. &quot;Single Occupant Vehicle" includes motorcycles.
+^{1. &}quot;Single Occupant Vehicle" includes motorcycles.

-- American Canyon Transit provides on-demand, door-to-door and fixed-route service in American Canyon. - Yountville Trolley provides door-to-door service throughout Yountville, including to the Veterans Home. - St. Helena Shuttle provides on-demand, door-to-door and fixed-route service in St. Helena. - Calistoga Shuttle is a general public on-demand service in Calistoga. - VineGo is the Vine's complementary accessible paratransit service providing curb-to-curb service for qualifying residents with disabilities who live within /4-mile of any Vine service.
+- Yountville Trolley provides door-to-door service throughout Yountville, including to the Veterans Home. - St. Helena Shuttle provides on-demand, door-to-door and fixed-route service in St. Helena. - Calistoga Shuttle is a general public on-demand service in Calistoga. - VINE GO paratransit provides curb-to-curb service for residents countywide who live within 3/4-mile of a bus route.

-In August 2001, all transit services in the County were consolidated under the auspices of Vine Transit (ridethevine.com), which is managed by the Napa Valley Transportation Authority (NVTA; www.nvta.ca.gov).
+In August 2001, all transit services in the County were consolidated under the auspices of VINE Transit, which is managed by the Napa Valley Transportation Authority (www.nvta.ca.gov).
 This agency also serves as the Congestion Management Agency for Napa County.